Hocus Pocus 2: All We Know About The Bette Midler Sequel

-However, Shankman has recently been replaced by director Anne Fletcher.
+However, Shankman was replaced by director Anne Fletcher due to scheduling conflicts.
 Fletcher’s career as a director has included comedies like 27 Dresses and Hot Pursuit.
 The director hasn’t spoken out about her new job yet, but the handover should go smoothly as Shankman and Fletcher appear to be friends who’ve worked together previously.

-The script will be written by Jen D’Angelo, who doesn’t have a huge background when it comes to writing but has found time on series such as Workaholics, LA to Vegas, and Happy Together.
-Actress Bette Middler says she has read a draft of the script and is really excited by what she’s seeing.
+The script was written by Jen D’Angelo, who doesn’t have a huge background when it comes to writing but has found time on series such as Workaholics, LA to Vegas, and Happy Together.

 THE PLOT OF HOCUS POCUS WILL TAKE PLACE IN THE MODERN DAY

 So, why are the Sanderson Sisters back after spending 30 years in purgatory?
 It appears that they are brought back by mistake to a modern-day Salem by three unknowing teenagers, whose goal then turns into figuring out a way to stop the child-hungry sisters from doing major damage.
 How much fun does that sound?

 THERE ARE NO PLANS FOR A HOCUS POCUS 3